Protecting Our Time, Energy, and Values When It’s Not Easy to Do

 Implement self-care practices: Engage in activities that help you feel grounded and recharged, such as exercise, mindfulness, or creative pursuits.

-Step Four: Celebrate Your Victories and Create a Lasting Boundary-Setting Mindset
+Step Four: Sustaining a Boundary-Setting Mindset

 Create a "no" club with trusted friends or colleagues to share experiences, offer support, and hold each other accountable in your boundary-setting efforts